gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "He arrived this morning in some kind of magical flying sailboat.
 Scared the roof goats half to death, and the militia, too.
-Apparently Lady Jangchup---she's the King's Voice in Gandan these days---is worried enough about us changing course to send her chief magician hawking after us under full sail."
+Apparently Lady Jangchup—she's the King's Voice in Gandan these days—is worried enough about us changing course to send her chief magician hawking after us under full sail."